Hazy Future: Reconciling Federal and State Laws on Marijuana Use

 Recreational Use and Decriminalization

-Alaska, Colorado, Oregon and Washington as well as the District of Columbia have legalized marijuana for recreational use in small amounts.
-Additionally, other states, such as New Hampshire and Vermont, have introduced legislation seeking to legalize the use and sale of marijuana and cannabis and remove criminal penalties for use or possession thereof to some extent.
+Approximately 9 states including Alaska, Colorado, Oregon and Washington as well as the District of Columbia have legalized marijuana for recreational use in small amounts and removed criminal penalties for use or possession thereof to some extent.

 Nonetheless, Colorado's Amendment 64 specifically advises that the law is not intended to require an employer to permit or accommodate the use of marijuana in the workplace or to affect the ability of employers to implement policies restricting employees from using marijuana."
 Similarly, the Amendment 64 Task Force has stated that it was permissible for employers to terminate employees both on-duty as well as off-duty and off-premises marijuana use.